teaghan/playlab-courses/README.md

 ## 🔮 Future Developments

-- **Customizable AI Assistants**: Allow teachers to fine-tune AI behavior and responses
+- **Customizable AI Assistants**: Allow teachers to adjust the student-facing AI behavior
-- **Enhanced RAG Capabilities**: Enable AI to interact with entire course material
+- **Enhanced RAG Capabilities**: Enable the AI to interact with the entire course material simultaneously
-- **Advanced Document Editing**: Improved AI-assisted document creation and editing
+- **Advanced Document Editing**: Improve the AI-assisted document creation and editing
+- **Community Courses**: Facilitate the sharing and exploring open-sourced courses